Androidacy/MagiskModuleManager/README.md

 ## About

 The official Magisk Manager app has dropped it's support for downloading online modules, leaving users without a way to easily search for and download them.
 This app was created to help users download and install modules, and manage their own modules.
+We pride ourselves on our code quality, ease of use, and our commitment to the community.

-**This app is not officially supported by Magisk or its developers, nor by Google**
+**This app is not officially supported by Magisk, KernelSU, Google, or in any way affiliated with the above**

 **The modules shown in this app are not affiliated with this app or Magisk**.